Type to search lessons across every grade and subject.

 Drag the bottom handle along the x-axis and the side handle along the y-axis.
 The shaded rectangle's area IS the product.

-The arithmetic is the same.
-First convert the mixed number to an improper fraction: multiply the whole part by the denominator, add the numerator, keep the same denominator.
+A mixed number like is an improper fraction written in two pieces.
+To multiply with one, convert it first: multiply the whole part by the denominator, add the numerator, keep the same denominator.

 112=2×1+12=321\tfrac{1}{2} = \frac{2 \times 1 + 1}{2} = \frac{3}{2}